Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 ### S18.
 Drowned Curative Laboratory

-Aeorian mages worked in this chamber to ensure that they could cure the diseases they created.
+[[Aeor|Aeorian]] mages worked in this chamber to ensure that they could cure the diseases they created.
 Four [giant crabs](https://www.dndbeyond.com/monsters/giant-crab) now lair here, hiding beneath the kelp in the 5-foot-deep water and attacking any creatures that intrude.
 A character with a passive Wisdom ([Perception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Perception)) score of 14 or higher notices the crabs, which attack with surprise if not spotted.
 See “[Salsvault Features](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-frozen-sick#SalsvaultFeatures "Salsvault Features"),” at the beginning of this section, for what happens if characters enter the frigid water.
 Additionally, the kelp makes the water difficult terrain for creatures other than the giant crabs.

 A character with a passive Wisdom ([Perception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Perception)) score of 11 or higher notices a stone chest built into the floor and submerged in the water against the back wall.
 The chest is locked (see “Salsvault Features” at the beginning of this section).